IliaLarchenko/abstract_reasoning/README.md

-– Rotation.
+- Rotation.
 Representation: `[source_block ,{"type": "rotation", "k": 2}]`
-`source_block` means that there can be one or several dictionaries, used to generate some source block from the original input image, then the rotation is applied to this source block
+`source_block` _means that there can be one or several dictionaries, used to generate some source block from the original input image, then the rotation is applied to this source block_

-– Transposing.
+- Transposing.
 Representation: `[source_block ,{"type": "transpose"}]`

-– Edge cutting.
+- Edge cutting.
 Representation: `[source_block ,{"type": "cut_edge", "l": 0, "r": 1, "t": 1, "b": 0}]`
-In this example, we cut off 1 pixel from the left and one pixel from the top of the image.
+_In this example, we cut off 1 pixel from the left and one pixel from the top of the image._

-– Resizing image with some scale factor.
+- Resizing image with some scale factor.
 Representation: `[source_block , {"type": "resize", "scale": 2}]`, `[source_block , {"type": "resize", "scale": 1/3}]`

-– Resizing image to some fixed shape.
+- Resizing image to some fixed shape.
 Representation: `[source_block , {"type": "resize_to", "size_x": 3, "size_y": 3}]`

-– Swapping some colors.
+- Swapping some colors.
 Representation: `[source_block , {"type": "color_swap", "color_1": color_dict_1, "color_2": color_dict_2}]`